 DP Closed Vessel Level Measurement ExplainedLearn about Open and Closed Vessel Level Measurement using a Differential Pressure Transmitter

-In the first article of this 2-part series, we introduced you to Open Vessel level measurement using a Differential Pressure Transmitter.
+In the first article of this 2-part series, we introduced you to Open Vessel level measurement using a Differential Pressure Transmitter (or DP Transmitter).
 The second part of our series will take you through the process of predicting differential pressure level transmitter outputs of open vessel control loops and introduce you to DP closed vessel level measurement.

 DP level measurement control loop